-Learn about the Curricular TracksA track consists of a set of approximately eight courses and includes a progression of three types of courses:
+Learn about the Curricular TracksA track consists of a set of courses and includes two types of courses:

 and College of Arts and Sciences website

 The Asset Pricing Track provides rigorous training in the pricing/valuation of financial instruments, including corporate, fixed income, and derivative securities, investment strategies, including performance evaluation and portfolio theory, and the workings of capital markets, including the various participants in these markets, their roles, and the regulatory environment.
 Elective courses can be chosen to emphasize macroeconomic foundations, empirical methods, or quantitative finance.
 With an appropriate choice of elective courses, this track provides in-depth preparation for careers in asset management, sales and trading, fixed income and equity research, credit analysis, private equity, private wealth management, insurance, global finance (e.g., IMF, World Bank), central banking, regulation (e.g., SEC), economic consulting and policy, as well as graduate school in finance or economics.

 The business analytics track is designed to expose students to the skills, methods, and practices that are useful for data-driven decision-making.
 This multidisciplinary field has strong roots in computer science, information science, mathematics, operations, and statistics.
 Topic areas include data organization and management, computer programming, data mining, and machine learning, optimization, and statistical methods, used to both investigate past business performance and predictively model future performance.
 This track provides preparation for careers in a wide range of fields at companies that are committed to the use of data to gain insights about their business (including consulting, entrepreneurship, financial services, marketing, risk management, sales, social media, and technology), as well as graduate school in the social sciences.